leanprover/fp-lean/functional-programming-lean/src/dependent-types.md

 Lean does not impose this strict separation.
 In Lean, programs may compute types and types may contain programs.
-Types are first-class participants in the programming process.
+Placing programs in types allows their full computation power to be used at compile time, and the ability to return types from functions makes types into first-class participants in the programming process.

 _Dependent types_ are types that contain non-type expressions.
 A common source of dependent types is a named argument to a function.